aeternity/ae_mdw/docs/architecture.md

 * Plain data indices - blocks, transactions and ids (public keys) inside transactions - keyed by integers or tuples of integers
-* Objects with lifecycle - names and oracles - keyed by strings or hashes
+* Objects with lifecycle - names, oracles and channels - keyed by strings or hashes
 * Supporting information - origin of objects and data, valency of public keys, name ownership and pointers
-* Feature specific information - contract logs, events and calls, AEX9 (token) support
+* Feature specific information - contract logs, events and calls, AEx9 and AEx141 (token) support

 All DB tables used by Middleware are of type `ordered_set`.
 All keys of the